Coatings for turbine blades

 The Al-Ni phase diagram.

 Pack cementation falls in the category of chemical vapour deposition.
 In this process, the components to be coated are immersed in a powder mixture containing Al2O3 and aluminium particles.
-About 1-2 wt% of ammonium halide activators are added to this `pack'.
-This is then heated to temperatures around 800-1000 oC in argon or H2 atmosphere.
+About 1–2 wt% of ammonium halide activators are added to this 'pack'.
+This is then heated to temperatures around 800–1000 °C in an argon or H2 atmosphere.
 At these temperatures, aluminium halides form which diffuse through the pack and react on the substrate to deposit Al metal.

 The activity of Al maintained at the surface of the substrate defines two categories of deposition methods: low and high activity, also referred to as outward and inward diffusion respectively.

-In cements with low aluminium contents (low activity/outward), the formation of the coating occurs mainly by Ni diffusion, and results in the direct formation of a nickel rich NiAl layer.
-The process requires high temperature (1000-1100 oC).
+In cements with low aluminium contents (low activity/outward), the formation of the coating occurs mainly by Ni diffusion, and results in the direct formation of a nickel-rich NiAl layer.
+The process requires high temperatures (1000–1100 °C).
 In service, the interdiffusion with the substrate is very limited and the gradient of Al in β is low.

-In cements with high aluminium contents (high activity/inward), the coating forms mainly by inward diffusion of aluminium and results in formation of Ni2Al3 and possibly β-NiAl.
-Aluminizing temperatures can be lower (700-950 oC).
+In cements with high aluminium contents (high activity/inward), the coating forms mainly by inward diffusion of aluminium and results in the formation of Ni2Al3 and possibly β-NiAl.
+Aluminising temperatures can be lower (700–950 °C).
 There can be a high Al concentration gradient in the coating, and also significant interdiffusion with the substrate during service.
-For these reasons, a diffusion heat-treatment is generally given at 1050-1100 oC to obtain a fully β layer.
+For these reasons, a diffusion heat treatment is generally given at 1050–1100 °C to obtain a fully β layer.

-Microstructures of two types of aluminides coating on superalloy, left: high activity/inward diffusion, right: low activity/outward diffusion, from M. Eskner, PhD thesis, Royal Insitute of Technology, Stockholm, available here.
+Microstructures of two types of aluminide coatings on superalloys.
+Left: high activity/inward diffusion; right: low activity/outward diffusion.
+From M. Eskner, PhD thesis, Royal Institute of Technology.

 The substrate composition strongly influences the final microstructure of the system, in a manner which also depends on the process.